amartingarcia/gcp-certified-associate/README.md

   * Diffs in cost & availabilty _(99.95%, 99.9%, 99%)_ not latency _(no thaw delay)_
 * All cases have same API, so can use gsutil and gcsfuse _(but beware)_
 * Pay for data operations & GB-months stored by class
-* Nearline/Cloudline: also pay for GBs retrieved **plus early deletion fee if < 30/90 days
+* Nearline/Cloudline: also pay for GBs retrieved --plus early deletion fee if < 30/90 days

 ### 22.2.4 - Links section
 * [Storage](https://cloud.google.com/storage/)